equalitie/BotHound/README.md

 This graph will display portions of IPs, banned by [Banjax](https://github.com/equalitie/banjax) per cluster.

 # Analytics
-When attack labeling is completed(see "Attacks" chapter), a set of analytic scripts may be executed from a separate Jupyter notebook:
+When attack labeling is completed (see "Attacks" chapter), a set of analytic scripts may be executed from a separate Jupyter notebook:

 * Open Jupyter interface URL: [http://localhost:8889/](http://localhost:8889/)
 * Open src/Analytics_1.ipynb
 * Execute "Initialization" chapter
-* "Configuration" chapter: type the incident ids to explore
+* "Configuration" chapter: type the incident IDs to explore
 * Execute "Read Data" chapter

 ## Attacks Summary
 In this section you can get the general information about the attacks in the selected incidents:
 * number of unique IPs
-* ids of labeled attacks
+* IDs of labeled attacks
 * number of bots in each attack
 ```python
 Incident 29, num IPs = 14790, num Bots = 13013